dotnet/coreclr/Documentation/building/windows-test-instructions.md

 ### Modifying a test

 If test changes are needed, make the change and build the test project.
-This will binplace the binaries in test binaries folder (e.g. `<repo_root>\bin\tests\Windows_NT.x64.Checked\Exceptions\Finalization`).
+This will bin place the binaries in test binaries folder (e.g. `<repo_root>\bin\tests\Windows_NT.x64.Checked\Exceptions\Finalization`).
 At this point, follow the steps to re-run a failed test to re-run the modified test.